User Interface Guide

 Sync with Ableton Link Integration

-Ableton Link integration allows tight clock synchronization between devices on the same network.
+Ableton Link integration provides tight clock synchronization between devices on the same network.

 It can be enabled via the Preferences window or the Options menu.